 For thousands of years the Earth's rotation was our most stable timekeeper.
 However, the quartz and atomic clocks invented during the 1930s and 1950s were even better timekeepers, and showed that the Earth does not rotate steadily but "wobbles".
-Since 1967 the definition of the second has been related to the movement of electrons in a caesium atom:

 The atom can be pictured as a mini solar system, with the heavy nucleus at the centre surrounded by electrons in a variety of different orbits.
 The orbits correspond to energy levels, and electrons can only move between levels when they absorb or release just the right amount of energy.